 As the push toward electrification continues, there’s another interesting opportunity to keep an eye on: the data that can be harvested from charging stations.
 “We already have telematics partners and charging infrastructure partners that can pull some really interesting data from EV charging stations,” Nielsen says—including things like duration of charge, miles and kWh added during a session, and amount of CO2 avoided.
 That data can be used to make critical business decisions that improve efficiency, productivity, and decarbonization efforts.

-Rise of embedded telematics and AI.
+Rise of embedded telematics and AI

 For fleet managers, that means more data to collect and analyze for the improved operation of their business—and “it can lower the cost of your telematics program since you won’t have to purchase plug-and-play devices,” notes Nielsen.